-No action is required at this time; continue to monitor in future AMRs.
+Action No action is required at this time; continue to monitor in future AMRs.

-Ref No. 5.2 Annual Monitoring Indicator Monitoring Target Monitoring Trigger LOCAL: Communit identified in Policy through S106/CIL i with new developn MG7, secured n association cured Waterfront community facility by Failure to deliver the new community facilities identified in Policy MG7 in accordance with the monitoring target.
-Performance Monitoring Target AMR AMR 1: 2018 -2019 AMR 2: 2019 -2020

-Deliver Policy MG7 (1) Barry Waterfront (as part of mixed The Council has received an off-site S106 MG7 (1) Barry Waterfront community facility by 2018. use).
-The Council has secured S106 contributions from the developers of the Waterfront for the provision of community facilities at Barry Waterfront which have supported the delivery of the Water sports Facilities at the Mole and are proposed to be used for a community facility adjacent to the Medical Centre. contribution from the developers for 'Community Facilities' and has agreed to grant £145k as match-funding to Barry Uniting Church to deliver a Community Centre, adjacent to Barry Waterfront Medical Centre.
-This project has now commenced on site.
-In addition to the progress reported in the previous AMR, the developers have delivered a Neighbourhood Area of Play and have commenced work on several smaller play areas at Barry Waterfront, providing outdoor sports and play space for children.
-Progress has also been made on the District Centre.
-The Council has received a reserved matters application for additional public open space at East Quay (Ref: 2019/01371/RES), which will be delivered in future phases Deliver Policy MG7 (3) Ogmore by Sea community facility by 2020.
-The Council has granted planning permission for the provision of a new multipurpose community village hall.
-St Brides' Community Council has advised that construction will commence in August 2019 (planning reference 2018/00224/FUL). delivered in future phases.
-The construction of the village hall started in January 2020, and is on-going, with an anticipated completion in Autumn 2020 (subject to Covid-19 delays).
+Ref No. 5.2 Annual Monitoring Indicator Monitoring Target Monitoring Trigger LOCAL: Community facilities identified in Policy MG7, secured through S106/CIL in association with new development.
+Deliver Policy MG7 (1) E Waterfront community 2018.
+Deliver Policy MG7 (3) G Sea community facility Deliver Policy MG7 (2) S Community facility by 2 Deliver Policy MG7 (4) G community facility by 2 ogmore by 2020. t.
+Cyres 2024.
+Failure to deliver the new community facilities identified in Policy MG7 in accordance with the monitoring target.
+Performance Monitoring Target AMR 1: 2018 -2019 AMR 2: 2019 -2020 Deliver Policy MG7 (1) Barry Waterfront community facility by 2018. use).
+The Counci contributions from Waterfront for the facilities at Barry supported the del Facilities at the M be used for a conthe Medical Centr contribution Facilities' a match-fund Community Medical Ce on site.
+In addition of previous Al Neighbourh commence at Barry Wa play space made on th The Counci application East Quay delivered in il has received an off-site S106 In from the developers for 'Community Ind has agreed to grant £145k as Ing to Barry Uniting Church to deliver a Indicate Centre, adjacent to Barry Waterfront Intre.
+This project has now commenced It of the progress reported in the Indicate of Play and have Indicate of Pl Deliver Policy MG7 (3) Ogmore by Sea The Council has granted planning permission for the provision of a new multipurpose community village hall.
+St uction of the village hall started in 20, and is on-going, with an community facility by 2020.
+Brides' Community Council has advised that construction will commence in August 2019 (planning reference 2018/00224/FUL). anticipated completion in Autumn 2020 (subject to Covid-19 delays).
 Ogmore Village Hall Association has progressed with this scheme, in partnership with the Council.
 Planning permission granted, and all land ownership matters resolved.
 The Council received S106 contributions from nearby developments for 'Community Facilities' and 'Public Open Space' and has granted them £335,157.83 towards this new facility.
 Target on track to be met.
 Deliver Policy MG7 (2) St. Cyres Community facility by 2024.
 The Council has secured a 3ha site for community use which will be marketed in due course.
 The Council has also secured a S106 contribution from the developers of the site for new community facilities either on this site or within the area (planning reference 2017/01136/HYB).
 The mixed-use development (which this allocation forms a part of) is under construction.
 The Council's Project Management Unit are considering options for the site and exploring opportunities with potential end users.
 Target on track to be met.
 Deliver Policy MG7 (4) Cosmeston community facility by 2026.
 The development at Cosmeston Farm has not started.
 No planning application received to date.
 No planning application received to date.
-Relevant LDP Policies Strategic Policies: S P1, SP2, SP6, SP11.